AIE-London/devoxx-api-router/README.md

 # Devoxx-API-Router

-This API routes private api calls to devoxx and authenicates them.
+This API routes private api calls to Devoxx and authenticates them.

 Link to the live website: http://bit.ly/personal-devoxx